pledge freebie

 There are vocabulary lessons enough in that for a week!

-I hope this day of remembrance is a peaceful one for you, as you ponder what being an American means for you.
+I hope that September 11, a day of remembrance, is a peaceful one for you as you ponder what being an American means for you.

 Related Articles: